Excerion/superlocate/README.md

 Now that the symlinks are created, I can just run `mplayer 03.\ Veteran\ Of\ Psychic\ Wars.flac` to play the song I wanted to hear.

 ###### Example 2
 But all the same, there were some 500 results and I only needed one out of them.
-I don't want to symlink to all those results, but only to the Blue Oyster Cult song.
+I don't want to symlink to all those results, but only to the Blue Öyster Cult song.
 No problem: before accepting the results, I filter by "Cult".

 ```
  % sl psychic wars